cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Fortunato: "LBI.
 Lubricious Bureau of Intelligence.
 Home of the Sorat Rangers.
-Actually Localized Bureau of Intelligence.
+Actually it's name is Localized Bureau of Intelligence.
 But they are really lubricious.
 There are a lot of assholes in the business, but they play in their own league.
 If you look at them, you really don't have to pick on me.